IamKay/100DaysOfCode/README.md

 * Day 49
   > Came across something called Fractals today.
 Also made my first fractal called the *Barnsley Fern* in JS.
 Pushed to github [here](https://github.com/kayd33/Some-Pens/tree/master/Fern).
 Link to the video of [Dan](https://github.com/kayd33/Some-Pens/tree/master/Fern).
 Some other fractal next.

+* Day 50
+  > Watched videos of making fractals on Dan's channel (link above) and thought "basic is easy".
+So i kept watching but didn't make any today.